 The smartphone continues to put itself forward as a serious form of gaming device and Asus is back with the second generation of it Republic of Gamers handset.
 Here’s everything there is to know about the Asus ROG Phone 2, including the price and how to buy one - or read our review to find out what we think of the phone.

 The gaming smartphone market is a competitive one, not only amongst Chinese manufacturers trying to cash in on the popularity of mobile eSports titles like PUBG Mobile, but well-established brands like Razer and Asus too.
 The ROG Phone 2 takes what worked well on the original and makes various improvements, too - read our ROG Phone comparison to find out how we think the two phones stack up against each other.

 When will the Asus ROG Phone 2 be released?

 The ROG Phone 2 is now officially coming to Europe, and the good news is that it's coming soon.
-You can pre-order the phone today, and it will apparently officially go on sale in 'mid-September'.
-That's for the regular version - there's a slightly longer wait for the upgraded 'Ultimate' model, which is currently set to arrive some time in Q4 - i.e. October-December 2019.
+You can pre-order the phone now if you want the regular version, with a delivery date listed at 10 October.
+There's a slightly longer wait for the upgraded 'Ultimate' model, which is currently set to arrive some time in Q4 - i.e. October-December 2019.

 If you want to upgrade right now, take a look at our selection of the best gaming phones for inspiration.